mmikowski/powercss/README.md

     rule_map : { background : [ 'blue' ], ... }

-We use an array wrapper as a literal array wrapper so that the code will be very compressor friendly.
+We use an array wrapper as a literal array wrapper so that PowerCSS does not rely on symbol names to determine how to parse values.
+This makes it makes it compressor friendly.

 ### Alternate values
 Sometimes we want to provide alternate rules for a style so that